AURQUIZ/Web-Crawler/README.md

 Eric Leon
 Antwan Love

-Faculty advisor for the project is Cynthia Taylor, PhD.
-Cynthia Taylor is currently an Assistant Professor at Oberlin College.
+Faculty advisor for the project is Dr. Cynthia Taylor, PhD.
+Dr. Cynthia Taylor is currently an Assistant Professor at Oberlin College.